cccontro/contro/docs/elements/arg.md

     </li>
   </ul>
   </div>
-  <p class="description">The attitude a dialogical agent holds toward the argument of another agent.
+  <p class="description">The attitude a dialogical agent holds toward the statement of another agent.
 Depending on their acceptance attitude, an agent may accept the premises and/or conclusion, respond with a counterargument, or ask for further grounds for a premise.</p>
   </summary>
   <div class="extra">
     <ul>